rsdefever/ele/docs/index.md

 The mass is rounded to a one digit after the decimal before comparison.
 If you wish to retrieve the element with the mass closest to the specified value you may use the `exact=False` keyword.
-In all cases, not match results in an `ElementError`.
+In all cases, no matches results in an `ElementError`.

 **Ele** also offers a function to infer an element from a string with